Analyzing Data in SC Analytics

 To edit a source query, simply click its name in the left-hand Source Queries list to be taken to the Edit Query page:

-To view a video tutorial on creating merged result tables, or other advanced exploring options in CX Explore, click here.
+To view a video tutorial on creating merged result tables, or other advanced exploring options in SC Analytics, click here.